Paul Gustavson: Early life and career

 Gustavson was born in Åland, Finland.

 Emigrating to the U.S. with his family at age five, Gustavson (who modified his name when he entered comics) graduated from Quentin High School in New York City, and studied civil engineering at Manhattan's Cooper Union.
-Seguing to art at about age 17, he spent two to three years apprenticing under cartoonist Frank Owen, the husband of one of Gustavson's childhood friends in Finland.
+Segueing to art at about age 17, he spent two to three years apprenticing under cartoonist Frank Owen, the husband of one of Gustavson's childhood friends in Finland.
 Gustavson assisted on Owen's Collier's Magazine humor spot, "Filbert".

 Gustavson began working in the studio of the quirkily named Harry "A" Chesler, a "packager" of comic books for publishers testing the waters of the emerging medium.
 "I started at $12 a week", he told historian Jim Steranko, who interviewed him in the early 1970s.
 "It wasn't much but in those days it was enough for me.
 I stayed with Chesler for about two years and, during that time, worked with people like Jack Cole, Mort Meskin, Gill Fox, Fred Guardineer, Charlie Biro, and Bob Wood".